geosoft1/cache-engine-lite/README.md

 ### How can I run from automatically?

-Recommended way is to do thid from `crontab` at reboot.
+Recommended way is to do this from `crontab` at reboot.

 	crontab -e
-	@reboot XAUTHTOKEN=35A6E $HOME/src/cache-engine-lite/cache-engine-lite > cache-engine-lite.log 2>&1
+	@reboot XAUTHTOKEN=35A6E $HOME/cache-engine-lite/cache-engine-lite > cache-engine-lite.log 2>&1

 ### Can I save the cache periodically?